 For safety managers, plant managers, and other facility workers, it’s critical to understand what an arc flash study is and why it’s so important.
 Not only do arc flashes present a significant danger to your employees, but they can also cause damage to your electrical assets and the surrounding environment — particularly if there is sufficient energy within the arc fault to cause a blast rather than a flash.
 And they can result in extremely costly regulatory fines, insurance premium increases, and more.

 Related Posts About Arc Flash

 - Arc Flash Hazards and How to Comply with Regulations

 - The Dos and Don’ts of Dust Hazard Analyses (DHAs)

 - “Yes, we have arc flash labels on our panels.”

-With an arc flash hazard assessment, companies using electrical equipment — whether it’s in a production environment or just part of their facility’s infrastructure — can gain a better understanding of the amount of energy that could be released as a result of an arc flash.
+With an arc flash hazard assessment, companies using electrical equipment — whether in a production environment or just part of their facility’s infrastructure — can better understand the amount of energy that could be released as a result of an arc flash.
 The goal of this assessment is four-fold:

 - To establish a flash protection boundary around the source